-Could you reduce the amount of single use plastic that you bring home with your food shopping – could you set yourself up with reusable veg bags now or could you find a local greengrocer or market to use throughout the year who doesn’t package their veg?
+Could you reduce the amount of single-use plastic that you bring home with your food shopping – could you set yourself up with reusable veg bags now or could you find a local greengrocer or market to use throughout the year that doesn’t package their veg?

 Could you look at your energy consumption and providers and make a choice now to change to a greener, more ethical option?

-Note: The Ethical Superstore could help you out with conscious consuming in the home too!
+Note: The Ethical Superstore could help you out with conscious consumption in the home too!

 We all have areas where we could improve when it comes to waste and recycling.
 Try recording what you recycle and what you throw in the waste bin for a week – are there any easy wins?

 Are you throwing something away regularly that could easily be replaced by a recyclable or biodegradable alternative – like coffee pods?
 Is there something you are not recycling?
 Could you recycle or compost your food waste?

 Did you know that if food waste is sent to landfills it becomes buried and decomposes without access to oxygen?
 This means that as the food rots harmful gasses that damage the atmosphere are released.